sandialabs/wiretap/README.md

 ./wiretap configure --port <port> --endpoint <socket> --routes <routes>
 ```

+* `--port` sets the listening port of the Client's Relay interface.
+It's set to 51820 by default.
+Note that the E2EE listening port does not need to be accessible to the Server
+* `--endpoint` tells the Server how to connect to the Client's Relay interface (the E2EE interfaces already know how to talk to each other if the Relay interfaces are working)
+* `--routes` is the equivalent of WireGuard's AllowedIPs setting.
+This tells the Client to route traffic that matches these IP ranges through Wiretap

 Following the example in the diagram:
 ```bash
 ./wiretap configure --port 1337 --endpoint 1.3.3.7:1337 --routes 10.0.0.0/24